 Many companies have turned to cloud-based collaboration tools to enable remote work.
 With distributed workplaces and employees’ strong penchant for working anywhere they want, workers want tools and technologies that don’t require them to be chained to their desks.

 For remote collaboration tools to work, they must be universally adopted.
 A lack of adoption and unification in tech stacks can lead to disengagement and inflexible work conditions, regardless of remote status.

-Neat Board helps to overcome this challenge by providing collaboration access to all participants during a remote meeting.
+Neat Board helps to overcome this challenge with Zoom and Microsoft Teams by providing collaboration access to all participants during a remote meeting.
 There’s no need for participants to have their own version of software or download their own app.
 They can make annotations and wirelessly share content once the meeting is underway, whether they’re in the room or tuning in remotely.

 2. Video Conferencing Technology

 Video conferencing has become standard in the next-generation workplace.
 It allows individuals and teams to stay connected, share ideas and collaborate on projects as seamlessly as working side by side.